8bNFT/incomplete-guide-to-imx/guides/minting/README.md

 ### mintv2

-Mintv2 is a replacement for mintv1 that's supposed to be taking its place in the near future.
+Mintv2 is a replacement for mintv1.
 It focuses on minting **a single token type to multiple users**.
 I do find this approach to make much more sense, considering this scenario is much more likely (think - literally every NFT drop ever).
 Mintv2 also adds the ability to add protocol-level royalties and even define them on **token by token** basis.

-Projects that minted with mintv1 **will be able to additionally add royalties** to their assets.
-Process is TBA (to be announced).

 If you want to run the mintv2 script, just enter the following in your terminal/command prompt